Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 Embrace the Plateau

-As a beginner hits the plateau, where the gains come from from the slow process of muscle growth and adaptation, they get frustrated.
+As a beginner hits the plateau, where the gains slow down and they get frustrated.
 Beginners then quit the program and look for the next new thing to work on.
 Maybe that new thing brings some quick gains, but they will eventually run into the same problem.

 There is always a plateau.